hantsy/spring7-sandbox/README.md

 # Spring 7 Sandbox

-Spring 7 retains JDK 17 as a baseline but embraces the new features from JDK 25(LTS).
+Spring 7 retains JDK 17 as a baseline but incorporates the new features from JDK 25 (LTS).
 It aligns with Jakarta EE 11 and updates the components to the latest version.

 *  Hibernate ORM 7
 *  Hibernate Validator 9
 *  Tomcat 11